BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 have a variable number of agents (num_agents).
 We simply create that many agents and store them in the environment using environment.addAgent().
 You'll also notice that we are ensuring that each agent has a unique iq by using the value of i.
-This is a really simply yet effective method to ensure each agent is uniquely identified.
+This is a really simple yet effective method to ensure each agent is uniquely identifiable.

-We then define a run method than we can call from outside the model class.
+We then define a run() method that we can call from outside the model class.
 This method runs the model for 10 iterations.
 To do this we use the timestep property found in the systemManager object.

-lastly, we call the systemManager.executeSystems() method.
+Lastly, we call the systemManager.executeSystems() method.
 This method is responsible for calling the execute() method we defined for our MoneySystem class.
-At the end of the executeSystems() method the systemManager will increase the timestep counter by 1.
+At the end of the executeSystems() method, the systemManager will increase the timestep counter by 1.

 That's it!!!
 Our model is finally complete.
 All we now have to do is run it.